FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_security_scenarios.md

 ## Use case with no security applied

-In this use case, there is no security enabled either in Transfer CFT or Central Governance (`am.type=none`).
-However, normally when using Central Governance with Transfer CFT the default value is set to `am.type=passport`.
+In this use case, there is no security enabled either in Transfer CFT or Central Governance (<span class="code">`am.type=none`</span>).
+However, normally when using Central Governance with Transfer CFT the default value is set to <span class="code">`am.type=passport`</span>.
 This results in no control over the transfer owner.

 <span id="User"></span>